-One of the most important laws prohibiting employment discrimination is Title VII of the Civil Rights Act of 1964.
-It applies to businesses with 15 or more workers.
+Mr. Fingerhut routinely represents people who suffer harassment which constitutes a hostile work environment in the workplace.
+Harassment under Title VII of the Civil Rights Act of 1964 is unwelcome conduct that is based on one or more of the enumerated protected characteristics.
+To be actionable, harassment must be severe or pervasive enough to create a work environment that a reasonable person would find hostile or in which enduring harassment becomes a condition of employment.
+Title VII applies to businesses with 15 or more workers.
 No employer may take an employment action against an employee or prospective employee based on a protected characteristic.
 In other words, decisions about hiring, termination, promotion, compensation, or other terms of employment may not be based on race, color, national origin, or other protected traits.
-Harassment is also prohibited.

 Steven advocates for individuals who have suffered harassment at large, Fortune 500 companies, as well as smaller companies with fewer than 10 employees.
 Harassment could include epithets, slurs, physical assaults, intimidation, mockery, offensive pictures, or other interference with a worker's ability to perform their job.
 An employer is automatically liable if a supervisor takes an employment action that is adverse to an employee based on a protected characteristic.
 Mr. Fingerhut also represents people who are unlawfully retaliated against after engaging in a protected activity.
 It is unlawful for an employer to retaliate against its employees for opposing any employment practice that discriminates based on a protected characteristic or for filing a discrimination charge.